NikHuffmon/LeetCodePractice/Array_String_Practice/Q88_MergeSortedArray_Esy/README.md

 maintaing a form of sorted order:
 * (Elements that are NOT val in beginning, and elements that are val in the end).

+## Time Complexity:
+1. Time: O(n)
+    * Our two pointers are at most traversing the array at most one.
+    * The worst case is we swap every single character and go from beginning to end.

+2. Space: O(1)
+    * We are using primitive types.

 ## Examples: See Solution.java for examples